 The release of Pokémon GO in 2016 perhaps inspired this move towards simplification.
 In one downloadable swoop, multiple generations with lingering memories of the franchise were all readily engaged with Pokémon at the same time through their phone.

 It was a rare lightning rod in gaming culture which attracted positive and negative mainstream attention.
 For every person who stumbled off a bridge chasing a Slowpoke, there were plenty taking Pokémon GO walks with their kids or finding newfound motivation to explore cities where they live.

-No other franchise has adapted or tapped into the cultural zeitgeist so frequently.
+No other franchise has tapped into the cultural zeitgeist so frequently.
 Through trading cards, mobile apps, video games, TV shows, and movies, it’s become a rare entity which, from my generation downwards, has largely become a phase of cultural upbringing.
-Not everyone will have connected to its world of course, but it’s remarkable millions of kids around the world continue to do so 25 years later.
+Not everyone will have connected to its world, but it’s remarkable millions of kids around the world continue to do so 25 years later.

 7-year-old Simone Lim won the Junior Division at the Pokemon Oceania Championships 2020 (Picture: YouTube)